mdancho84/mdancho84.github.io/_posts/2024-03-31-pdf-scraping-openai.md

 This returns a list of text for 147 pages in Meta's 10K Financial Statement.
 You can see the text on each page by cycling through `text[1]`, `text[2]` and so on.

-## Step 2: Summarize the PDF Document with OpenAI
+## Step 2: Summarize the PDF Document with OpenAI LLMs

 **A common task:** I want to know what risks Meta has identified in their 10K Financial Statement.
 This is required by the SEC.
 But, I don't want to have to dig through the document.